maggie-k/marketing-medium-intelligence/README.md

 An in-depth analysis of how variations in sales are influenced by the choice of marketing medium and its associated costs.

 # Objective:
-1. Answer the question, 'Is billboard marketing still an effective marketing tool in today's digital world?
+1. To explore the question, 'Is billboard marketing still an effective marketing tool in today's digital world?
   -Using real data, examine how and whether marketing costs impacted the sales generated.
   -Assess the predictability of billboards, tv, google ads, social media, influencer marketing and affiliate marketing to drive sales.
 2. Determine which marketing channels fuels the highest revenue by measuring: